devopsdays/devopsdays-web/content/events/2019-new-york-city/welcome.md

     <strong>Register</strong>
   </div>
   <div class = "col-md-8">
     Sorry!
 We're sold out for 2019.
 See you next year!
+(There is no waiting list as we are slightly oversold.)
   </div>
 </div>